Cladnic/Cladnic/README.md

 # Cladnic
 👋Hi Cladnic here, Computer Engineering student.

 Repositories can sometimes be messy to look through and find what you are looking for.
-To get a better overview of what kinds of projects I have been invloved in please have a look at https://cladnic.github.io/index.
+To get a better overview of what kinds of projects I have been invloved in please have a look at https://cladnic.github.io/index (not ready yet btw).

 <!-- These ones show total commits instead use later in life like 2021 and forward &show_icons=true&include_all_commits=true& -->
 <img align="center" alt="Cladnic's Github Stats" src="https://github-readme-stats.cladnic.vercel.app/api?username=cladnic&show_icons=true&count_private=true&theme=dark&hide_rank=true&include_all_commits=true&card_width=495" />